This post may contain affiliate links, please see the privacy policy for details.

 Instructions

 • Boil spaghetti until al dente.
-Drain, and set aside.
-Remember, for gluten free pasta, it is easy to overcook, so watch closely.
+Drain and set aside.
+Remember, for gluten free pasta, it's easy to overcook, so watch closely.

-• Add 1 Tbsp of olive oil to a large pot or Dutch oven.
+• Add a tablespoon of olive oil to a Dutch oven or large pot.
 Add the shrimp and season with sea salt.
 Cook for 3 to 4 minutes per side.
 Remove from the pot and set aside.

-• Dice onions, garlic, and jalapeños and add to a pot with vodka.
+• Dice onions, garlic and jalapeños and add to a pot with vodka.
 Cook for 2 minutes, or until softened.
-Add canned tomatoes, Bloody Mary mix, celery salt, worcheshire sauce, A1 sauce, and Tabasco.
+Add canned tomatoes, Bloody Mary mix, celery salt, Worcestershire sauce, A1 sauce, and Tabasco.
 Cover and simmer for 15 minutes.

-• Use an emulsion blender and blend the sauce.
+• Use an immersion blender to blend the sauce.
 Add the spaghetti and shrimp and toss to coat.

-• Garnish with celery leaves and ground black pepper and enjoy!
+• Garnish with celery leaves and ground black pepper and serve hot.

 Notes